 Letter signed by President Woodrow Wilson establishing Mother’s Day

-The second Sunday in May was set aside as the official day of celebration and the wearing of a white carnation, symbol of love and good luck, became a tradition.
+The second Sunday in May became the official day of celebration and the wearing of a white carnation, symbol of love and good luck, a tradition.

 THE CONTROVERSY OVER PRINTED CARDS

 Anna Jarvis’ original vision was for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
 She imagined it as a time when millions would visit their mothers and pen personal, hand written notes expressing their love and affection.